I have questions about what is required to submit a grant and the requirements.

 Our agency is small and does not pay for an annual audit as these can be expensive.
 Will this impact our Grant eligibility?

 For agencies that do not have an annual audit and thus do not have an auditor’s opinion letter then it is expected that either an audit committee or the board is performing regular audit/reviews of financials.
 A letter from the audit committee or the board should be submitted with the Grant Application that addresses the audit/review process and include a general statement on the organization’s financial health.
-Without an audit or a letter from the audit committee/board it will be difficult for the committee to consider your application complete.

 Our agency provides services to anyone in the community if they attend church services once a month.
 How will this impact our ability to apply for a DBL Grant?